All Episodes

 Great to have you on the program.

-Hey, Ed, a comment about something you're talking about a little bit earlier as you were speaking on the Valentines, and you almost sounded bless your heart, a little bit disenchanted with the Valentine experience.
+Hey, I had a comment about something you were talking about a little bit earlier as you were speaking on the Valentines.

 Really?

-That'd be fine and dandy, but but looking at But if she were to ask me, Randy, why is it that you have done this?
+But if you were to ask me, Randy, why is it that you have done this?

 No, no, no, no.

-You're missing I I am not disenchanted with the Valentine's experience, as you say.
+I am not disenchanted with the Valentine's experience, as you say.

 Okay.

-Okay, so she says, Randy, why are you doing she's not gonna say Randy why you're doing it, because she's expecting it, because it's Valentine's Day.
+Okay, so she says, Randy, why are you doing it?

-And that's why the reason why she's expecting there is no spontaneity here.
+And the reason why she's expecting it.

 It's all perfunctory.

-Then that's the thing because it it's not that it's a very good thing.
+No, no, no, no, no, that's the thing, because it's not that it's a...

-Well then why didn't you do it yesterday?
+Well, then why didn't you do it yesterday?

 Why didn't you do it yesterday?

-Because because that's the thing.
+Because that's the thing.

-Because for her, today is a special unique day.
+Because for her, today is a special, unique day.

 All right.

-So it's an Valentine's Day is important to her.
+So Valentine's Day is important to her.

-And it is important to me too, but because it's got that special I mean, we call these things holidays, for example.
+But because it's got that special, I mean, we call these things holidays, for example.

-And because uh of that level of importance, because it's important to her, nothing makes me happier than on that day.
+And because of that level of importance, because it's important to her, nothing makes me happier than on that day.

 For her, the birthday is a week long.

-Yeah, I've been there and done that.
+Yeah, I've been there, done that.

-Like I love her like that.
+I love her like that.

 You're having a wonderful time out there, and that's cool.

-I I'm not trying to destroy anybody's good time.
+I'm not trying to destroy anybody's good time.

-I'm just looking, I'm I know.
+I know.

-I'm not a conventional wisdom do it because everybody else does it kind of guy.
+I'm not a conventional wisdom do-it-because everybody else does it kind of guy.

 Oh, definitely not either.

-Uh I I saw the spontaneity as well.
+I saw the spontaneity as well of when we go out.

 I mean, for example, we've got like a weekly date night kind of a thing.